Accord-Project/bsdd/README1.md

 -   RDF from the REST (entity) API

 Importantly, some objects returned by GraphQL are not returned by the JSON and RDF APIs.
-E.g. let\'s get the classifications of one particular domain:
+E.g. let's get the classifications of one particular domain:

 ``` graphql
 {